 DecoratingStudio may not have the best website decor, but it sure has some great content on decorating your home.
-These short text and image based “courses” are all totally free, with no registration required.
+It contains text- and image-based interior design online courses, with no registration required.

 When you want to learn interior design, BetterHomes is a one-stop shop.
 The decorating section of the BetterHomes website is stuffed with practical inspiration, professional tips, and do-it-yourself projects that will have your home converted in no time.

 The navigation around each of the guides isn’t the most streamlined, but the actual content—a mix of images, videos, slideshows, and text—is all worthwhile.

-- Complete Furniture Glossary
+- A Complete Furniture Glossary

 - Design Styles Defined

-- 20 Small Bathroom Design Ideas
+- 99 Stylish Bathroom Design Ideas You’ll Love

-If you’re looking for carefully curated inspiration, rather than step-by-step guides or introductory courses, DesignTripper is a beautiful alternative to Pinterest scouring.
+If you’re looking for carefully curated inspiration rather than step-by-step guides or introductory courses, Coco Kelley is a beautiful alternative to Pinterest scouring.

 Each video is only a couple of minutes long, yet contains sage advice, from understanding your budget and choosing where best to spend your money, to creating a perfect bedroom.

 By the end of the course, you won’t necessarily be an expert, but you’ll know what you should pay attention to when tackling the decor of your next room.

-- How To Arrange Furniture In a Rectangular Room
+- How to Arrange Furniture in a Rectangular Room

 - Shabby Chic Decorating Ideas

-- Room Decorating Ideas For Couples
+- Room Decorating Ideas for Couples

-- How To Decorate Your Home Without Buying Anything
+- How to Decorate Your Home Without Buying Anything

-If you’ve always wanted to learn how to sketch like a professional interior designer, this 7-video YouTube playlist will help get you started.
-Each of the videos has been created by a different user, so there is some overlap in the content.
+If you’ve always wanted to learn how to draw well, and sketch like a professional interior designer, this YouTube playlist will help get you started.
+Each of these online interior design courses has been created by a different user, so there is some overlap in the content.

 - How to Draw a Room in 1-Point Perspective: A Narrated Drawing

 Design is only one aspect of achieving the perfect home.
 Decorating is equally as important.
 By following this free interior design course you’ll get the hang of how to put the finishing touches on your home.

 Free Room Planning Software